How to Divide Ashes After Cremation

-When ashes arrive from a crematorium, the ashes will typically be inside either a plastic tub with a screw lid or a cardboard box, inside a bag.
+If there hasn’t been an interment of ashes, then the ashes typically arrive from a crematorium, the ashes will typically be inside either a plastic tub with a screw lid or a cardboard box, inside a bag.
 If you would like to divide the ashes yourself, then please do take great care and make sure you have everything you need to hand:

 - Containers to divide the ashes into

 - A floor covering to catch any potential spillages